Degenerate coupled-cluster theory: Abstract

 \section{Abstract}

-A size-extensive, converging, black-box, {\it ab initio} coupled-cluster ($\Delta$CC) ansatz is introduced that computes the energies and wave functions of stationary states from any degenerate or nondegenerate Slater-determinant references with any numbers of $\alpha$- and $\beta$-spin electrons, any patterns of orbital occupancy, any spin multiplicities, and any spatial symmetries.
-For a nondegenerate reference, it is identical to the single-reference coupled-cluster ansatz.
-For a degenerate multireference, it is a natural coupled-cluster extension of degenerate Rayleigh--Schr\"{o}dinger perturbation ($\Delta$MP) theory, and is closely related to, but distinct from either Li and Paldus's or Kucharski and Bartlett's state-universal multireference coupled-cluster (SUMRCC) theory.
-For ionized and electron-attached references, it can be viewed as a coupled-cluster Green's function, although the present theory is convergent toward the full-configuration-interaction (FCI) limits, while Feynman--Dyson many-body Green's function (MBGF) theory generally is not.
-Its single-excitation instance is a projection Hartree--Fock theory for a degenerate or nondegenerate reference as per the Thouless theorem, which may be useful for core ionizations, high-spin states, and possibly electron affinities.
-A new, size-extensive, converging, general-model-space SUMRCC theory is also proposed, to which $\Delta$CC theory is directly related.
-Determinant-based, general-order algorithms of $\Delta$CC and SUMRCC theories are implemented, which are compared with configuration-interaction (CI) and equation-of-motion coupled-cluster (EOM-CC) theories through octuple excitations and with $\Delta$MP and MBGF theories up to the nineteenth order.
-An algebraic, optimal-scaling, order-by-order algorithm of $\Delta$CC theory is also computer-synthesized at the levels of single excitations only ($\Delta$CCS) and of single and double excitations ($\Delta$CCSD).
-The order of performance is:\ SUMRCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI at the same order or SUMRCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF at the same cost scaling.
+A size-extensive, converging, black-box, {\it ab initio} coupled-cluster ($\Delta$CC) ansatz is introduced that computes the energies and wave functions of states from any degenerate or nondegenerate Slater-determinant references with any numbers of $\alpha$- and $\beta$-spin electrons, any patterns of orbital occupancy, any spin multiplicities, and any spatial symmetries.
+For a nondegenerate reference, it reduces to the single-reference coupled-cluster ansatz.
+For a degenerate multireference, it is a natural coupled-cluster extension of degenerate M{\o}ller--Plesset perturbation ($\Delta$MP) theory.
+For ionized and electron-attached references, it is a coupled-cluster Green's function, although the present theory is convergent toward the full-configuration-interaction (FCI) limits, while Feynman--Dyson many-body Green's function (MBGF) theory generally is not.
+Its single-excitation instance is a projection Hartree--Fock theory as per the Thouless theorem, which may be useful for core ionizations, high-spin states, and possibly electron affinities.
+A new multireference coupled-cluster theory for a general model space is also developed.
+This quasidegenerate coupled-cluster (QCC) theory is exactly converging, but not black-box, and intended for strong correlation.
+Determinant-based, general-order algorithms of $\Delta$CC and QCC theories are implemented and compared with configuration-interaction (CI) and equation-of-motion coupled-cluster (EOM-CC) theories through octuple excitations and with $\Delta$MP and MBGF theories up to the nineteenth order.
+An algebraic, optimal-scaling algorithm of $\Delta$CC theory is computer-synthesized at the levels of single excitations ($\Delta$CCS) and of single and double excitations ($\Delta$CCSD).
+The order of performance is:\ QCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI at the same order or QCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF at the same cost scaling.